COVID: Pakistan comes under fire for holding Republic Day military parade | DW | 25.03.2021

 "We will defend our independence at all costs," Alvi said, adding that Pakistan desired peace, security and development in the whole region.

-"Pakistan wants to move forward with good intent and peace, but our desire for peace should not be construed as our weakness," he said.
+"Pakistan wants to move forward with good intent and peace, but our desire for peace should not be construed as our weakness," he added.

 Prime Minister Imran Khan did not participate in the main ceremony as he is currently in quarantine after contracting the coronavirus.

-Pakistan is also one of the few countries in the world that has approved the commercial sale of COVID vaccines.
+Pakistan is also one of the few countries in the world that have approved the commercial sale of COVID vaccines.

-According to unconfirmed estimates, the Republic Day military parade cost billions of rupees.
+According to unconfirmed estimates, the Republic Day military parade cost billions of rupees (millions of euros).
 DW contacted Kamran Ali Afzal, a spokesman for the Ministry of Finance, to find out the exact figure but did not receive any response.

 The military parade proves that the government's priorities are flawed, experts say.